Artist

 La casa aperta agli ospiti Tickle (TSP 1304) 1972 unreleased track - taken from the soundtrack of the film La casa aperta agli ospiti - backed with Messaggio per te by Gian Piero Reverberi

-Both albums by the Underground Set are very rare, and were never reissued on vinyl.
+Both albums by the Underground Set are very rare in their original issue.
 No counterfeits exist.

 The first album was also issued at the time with a slightly different cover in the UK (on Pantonic PAN 6302), Germany and France (both on Vogue LDVS 17189).

-A CD reissue of it by the japanese Shagadelic label (no.SDCD4) was released in 2002 with a nice mini-gatefold cover.
+A CD reissue of it by the Japanese Shagadelic label (no.SDCD4) was released in 2002 with a nice mini-gatefold cover.
+The same album has been first reissued on vinyl by the Spanish label Wah Wah (no. LPS 057) in 2008, with two bonus tracks.

 The film came out in Italy in 1972, but it had originally been released in Germany in 1969 with the title Der Mann mit dem goldenen Pinsel with a different soundtrack.